Surbhi-Kohli/DockerAndk8s/2DockerIntro.md

 Can we not use Virtual Machines/Virtual OS instead of Containers?
 With VMs , we have our host os(Our system’s OS).On the top of that, there will be the VM’s OS.On this OS, we can install libraries, dependencies and tools as well as our application encapsulated in the vm.OS needs to be installed on each of the VM,this is a serious overhead.
+All the resources like memory, ram ,cpu cores get virtualised by a hypervisor.
+This means the resources once allocated to a VM by the hypervisor are fixed.They cant be allocated/de-allocated on need basis.
 This wastes lot of hard drive  and tends to be slow.

 <img width="1068" alt="VM" src="https://user-images.githubusercontent.com/32058209/235980092-196c73d5-332a-465f-9540-f31867efa3c0.png">